theAfricanQuant/yfinance/README.md

-# Stock Analysis with yfinance
+# Downloading Stock data with yfinance

 This project provides tools for downloading and analyzing stock market data using the yfinance library.